melezhik/swat/README.md

 # TAP

 Swat produce output in [TAP](https://testanything.org/) format , that means you may use your favorite tap parsers to bring result to another test / reporting systems, follow TAP documentation to get more on this.
+Here is example for converting swat tests into JUNIT format

+    swat $project_root $host --formatter TAP::Formatter::JUnit

+See also prove settings section.

 # Command line tool

 Swat is shipped as cpan package , once it's installed ( see install section ) you have a command line tool called `swat`, this is usage info on it:

-    swat project_dir URL <options>
+    swat project_dir URL <prove options>

 - **URL** - is base url for web application you run tests against, you need defined routes which will be requested against URL, see DSL section.
 - **project\_dir** - is a project root directory

-## options
+## Prove options

-As swat _uses prove utility_ to run tests, all the swat options are passed as is to prove utility.
+Swat utilize _prove utility_ to run tests, so all the swat options _are passed as is to prove utility_.
 Follow [prove](http://search.cpan.org/perldoc?prove) utility documentation for variety of values you may set here.
-Default value for options is  `-v`.
+Default value for prove options is  `-v`.
 Here is another examples:

 - `-q -s` -  run tests in random and quite mode